GoogleChrome/web.dev/src/site/content/en/accessible/use-semantic-html/index.md

 ## Styling

-Some built-in elements, in particular `<input>`s, can be difficult to style.
+Some built-in elements, in particular `<input>`, can be difficult to style.
 With a bit of clever CSS you may be able to work around some of these limitations.
 The (hilariously named) [WTFForms](http://wtfforms.com/) project contains an [example